-\begin{definition} (Profit-driven fairness attack (\tool)) A profit-driven fairness attack is an adversarial strategy designed to undermine the fairness of an FL system while maintaining or potentially enhancing the accuracy relative to the pre-attack state. \end{definition} Inspired by the model replacement technique proposed by Bagdasaryan et al. \cite{bagdasaryan2020backdoor}, where attackers manipulate local model weights to replace the global model with a malicious version, several challenges arise in the implementation of \tool: \ding{172} devising a method for the attacker to create a malicious model that recovers the bias mitigated in the global model; \ding{173} accurately performing model replacement when the fairness mechanism in FL is a black box to the attacker; \ding{174} determining whether \tool is robust against detection and filtering by Byzantine-resilient aggregation methods, such as trimmed mean, trimmed median \cite{pmlr-v80-yin18a}, and Krum \cite{NIPS2017_f4b9ec30}, given the potential for attackers to scale up updated local parameters during model replacement.
-To address these challenges, the core of \tool lies in designing an \textit{Inverse-Debiasing (ID) Fine-tuning} method for generating malicious models.
+\begin{myDef} (Profit-driven fairness attack (\tool)) A profit-driven fairness attack is an adversarial strategy designed to undermine the fairness of an FL system while maintaining or potentially enhancing the accuracy relative to the pre-attack state. \end{myDef} Inspired by the model replacement technique proposed by \citet{bagdasaryan2020backdoor}, where attackers manipulate local model weights to replace the global model with a malicious version, several \textbf{CHALLENGES} arise in the implementation of \tool: \textit{\ding{172} devising a method for the attacker to create a malicious model that recovers the bias mitigated in the global model; \ding{173} accurately performing model replacement when the fairness mechanism in FL is a black box to the attacker; \ding{174} determining whether \tool is robust against detection and filtering by Byzantine-resilient aggregation methods, such as trimmed mean, trimmed median \cite{pmlr-v80-yin18a}, and Krum \cite{NIPS2017_f4b9ec30}, given the potential for attackers to scale up updated local parameters during model replacement.}

+To address these challenges, the \textbf{CORE} of \tool lies in designing an \textit{Inverse-Debiasing (ID) Fine-tuning} method for generating malicious models.
 This method restores bias by relearning the relationship between input attributes related to sensitive information and outcomes using the attacker's local data.
 The parameter variations between malicious models from \textit{ID Fine-tuning} and the original global model are subtle, making the model replacement robust against detection or filtering out even after bounded scaling up.
 We also propose a simple yet efficient method to estimate the latest aggregation weight in FL systems employing fairness-aware aggregation, thereby enabling a more precise replacement of the global model with the malicious model.